 What Is Tretinoin Peeling?

-I primarily work from home, but there have been times I’m in the office, go to the bathroom, and notice that my chin and nose are on the verge of flaking off.
-Thanks, tretinoin.
+Funny story: when I started using tretinoin, I primarily worked from home, but there have been times I went to the office, went to the bathroom, and noticed that my chin and nose were on the verge of flaking off.
+Thanks, tretinoin!
+I didn’t know that the skin would undergo retinization when introducing tretinoin.

 How Do I Avoid Flaking and Peeling?

-Avoid Increased Absorption
+Avoid Increased Absorption of Tretinoin

-You should let your skin dry completely after washing it and before applying tretinoin.
+You should let your skin dry completely after washing it and applying tretinoin.
 Wet skin increases absorption and flaking.

 Waiting 10 to 30 minutes after washing will keep your skin from absorbing too much product.
 This should cut down on irritation.